10 popular customer service phrases and how to use them

 Reassuring the customer

 This shows a commitment to resolving the issue.
 It is also an assurance that it is within your power to fix things.
-There is no need for the client to be forwarded to yet another department or to make yet another phone call.
+There is no need for you to pass the issue onto another department or have them make yet another phone call.
 In short: the buck stops with you.
 But if you say this, do it.
 Don’t promise anything you can’t deliver.

 Other phrases you can say are: